-6. PI's Responsibility: The PI is responsible for uploading the LOI Narrative (one-page limit) as a PDF file under the "Required Files" tab of the CDMRP eReceipt system.

-The electronic PDF file uploaded in the CDMRP eReceipt system is the official preapplication submission file.
-After conversion of word processing documents to PDF files and before electronic submission, PIs should review their files to ensure that the preapplication complies with the formatting guidelines.
+a.
+Initiating PI Responsibility: The Initiating PI is responsible for uploading the LOI Narrative (one-page limit) as a PDF file under the "Required Files" tab of the CDMRP eReceipt system.
+The electronic PDF file uploaded in the CDMRP eReceipt system is the official pre-application submission file.
+After conversion of word processing documents to PDF files and before electronic submission, the Initiating PI should review the files to ensure that the pre-application complies with the formatting guidelines.

-Once the PI has completed the pre-application submission process, the eReceipt system will generate a pre-application file.
-The PI should download the pre-application file (in XML format) and attach it to form SF424 in Block 20 (pre-application) as part of the proposal submission through Grants.gov.
+Once the Initiating PI has completed the pre-application submission process, the eReceipt system will generate individual pre-application files for the Initiating and Partnering PIs.
+The CDMRP eReceipt system will notify the Partnering PI(s) with directions on how to obtain their files.
+The Initiating PI should download his or her pre-application file (in XML format) and attach it to form SF424 in Block 20 (pre-application) as part of the proposal submission through Grants.gov.
 Do not convert this file.
 After submitting the pre-application, do not delay in submitting the proposal.